 Bonus tip 2: Set up your own performance metrics.

 Your company no doubt has an onboarding and a professional development plan for you.
 But those plans rarely match your personal goals 100%.
 So, if you want to make sure you are moving in the right direction long-term, set up your own KPIs in addition to the company’s key performance metrics.
-Whether you share them with the management or not is completely up to you.
+Create regular check-ins in your weekly planner online to track your progress.
+Whether you share your personal goals with the management or not is completely up to you.